Elizabeth Warren’s story prompts a reminder about current laws on pregnancy and the workplace | Produced by Advertising Publications

-In early October, there was a bit of a kerfuffle over Democratic presidential candidate Elizabeth Warren’s oft-repeated claim that she lost a teaching position in 1971 because she was pregnant.
+In early October, there was a bit of a kerfuffle over Democratic presidential candidate Elizabeth Warren’s oft-repeated assertion that she lost a teaching position in 1971 because she was pregnant.
 Fox News and other outlets suggested that Warren’s departure was her own choice.
 Warren stood by her account and called for people to share their experiences with pregnancy discrimination on Twitter, and users responded in droves (full disclosure: I was one of them).

 The episode illustrates the fact that discrimination and harassment against childbearing women in the workplace remains an urgent issue for many families.
 The practice was outlawed in this country with the Pregnancy Discrimination Act (PDA) of 1978; nevertheless, the U.S. Equal Employment Opportunity Commission, which enforces the law, receives thousands of charges of pregnancy discrimination every year.